tomateit/noisemon/README.md

     - entity matching
     - Check if there is a ticker
 3. Store known orgs and relevant stats
-- Put into db chinks in form of "organization: date of mention"
+- Put into db chunks in form of "organization: date of mention"
 - Demonstrate aggregated stats on a webpage

 ### Currently working on: